 A very tough dwarf Banksia that adapts well to a wide range of soil and climate types.
 Suitable for low hedges, rockeries and as a general low mounding garden shrub.
 It naturally forms a good rounded shape, and pruning after flowering will encourage and even more dense habit.
 The leaves are an attractive colour, dark green on top with silver grey underneath, making a lovely contrast.
 It has a long flowering period, from winter to summer, with eye catching yellow flowers.
 They are attractive to honey eating birds, insects and other wildlife.
 Good for sun to part shade.
+Banksias are phosphorus sensitive, so a good native fertiliser is best when it comes to feeding time.

 |Scientific Name:||Banksia marginata|